upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 ## Maybes

-* the winning player has to end the round on the final target?
+* The winning player has to end the round on the final target?
-* draw more than 5 cards, and select 5 from them
+* Draw more than 5 cards, and select 5 from them

 ## Alternative Names